rackerlabs/support-how-to/content/general/request-an-sla-credit.md

 Rackspace will not issue a credit for cases in which the Rackspace Terms of Service or Acceptable Use Policy are violated.

-If you have any problems not addressed in this article, contact the Rackspace Cloud support team at 1 800 961 4454 (US toll free).
+If you have any problems not addressed in this article, contact the Rackspace support team at 1 800 961 4454 (US toll free).